Mindset

 You are not alone

-As small business owners we can often become overwhelmed with the tasks that face us on a day to day basis.
-We are, after all, the marketing department, the finance department, the HR department as well as being the technical expert.
+As small business owners, we can often become overwhelmed with the tasks that face us daily.
+We are, after all, the marketing department, the finance department, the HR department, and the technical expert.
 All these tasks can take their toll on us, leaving us feeling negative and wondering why we even decided to get into business.
 But wait!
 There is hope…

 Jitesh (Jits) Doolabh